staff0rd/documentation/projections/system-projections.md

 The first parameter specifies how the separator is used, and the possible values for that parameter is `first` or `last`.
 The second parameter is the separator, and can be any character.

-For example, if the body of the projection is `first` and `-`, for a stream id of `account-1`, the stream name the projection creates is `$category-account`.
+For example, if the body of the projection is `first` and `-`, for a stream id of `account-1`, the stream name the projection creates is `$category-account`, and the `account-1` stream is linked to it.
+Future streams prefixed with `account-` are likewise linked to the newly created `$category-account` stream.

-If the body of the projection is last and `-`, for a stream id of `shopping-cart-1`, the stream name the projection creates is `$category-shopping-cart`.
+If the body of the projection is last and `-`, for a stream id of `shopping-cart-1`, the stream name the projection creates is `$category-shopping-cart`, and the `shopping-cart-1` stream is linked to it.
+Future streams whose left-side split by the __last__ '-' is `shopping-cart`, are likewise linked to the newly created `$category-shopping-cart` stream.

+The use case of this projection is subscribing to all stream instances of a category.

 ## Streams